jsnal/ramen/zsh/plugins/zsh-git/README.md

 Add to your `.bashrc`
 `PS1=":$(git_info)"`

+If the colors don't work you can run `./git.sh colors` to test the color output.

 If you want to change any options add these to your `.bashrc` or `.zshrc`
 ```
 SEPERATOR=":"
+BLACKLIST=( "" )
 COLOR_BRANCH_CLEAN=${green}
 COLOR_BRANCH_DIRTY=${purple}
 COLOR_BEHIND=${red}